Writing tests

 Description

 Runs salt-ssh commands, usually for wrapper module tests.
-Available when the extension has enabled for wrapper loaders or ssh_fixtures.
+Available when the extension has enabled wrapper loaders or ssh_fixtures.

 Example